 Furthermore, Kevin VanHook’s screenplay is confusing.
 It takes nearly half the film – between the opening forensic investigation, which eventually proves to be unrelated to anything else in the film, the flashbacks to Afghanistan and the diversion away to the mercenary school – to work out what is going on.
 We are not sure for much of the film who Jeff Manzanares’s hero is meant to be – the title gives the misleading impression that Frost is the vampire – and why he and Gary Busey wear sunglasses.
 Or for that matter the connection between the cleanshaven McKenzie seen in the Afghan flashbacks and the dreadlocked crazy we see running about in the present.
 Eventually, Frost: Portrait of a Vampire proves to be a thoroughly routine vampire film that ends up having nothing at all to say.

 Frost: Portrait of a Vampire was a modest success in video release.
-Kevin VanHook stayed with the horror genre for his subsequent directorial outings – The Fallen Ones (2005), Death Row (2006), Slayer (2006) and Voodoo Moon (2006), as well as Starz Inside: Fantastic Flesh (2008), a documentary about makeup effects artists.
+Kevin VanHook stayed with the horror genre for his subsequent directorial outings – The Fallen Ones (2005), Death Row (2006), Slayer (2006), Voodoo Moon (2006) and Alpha Wolf (2018), as well as Starz Inside: Fantastic Flesh (2008), a documentary about makeup effects artists.
+In between all of this, VanHook is also a comic-book writer and created the comic-book that later became the basis of the Vin Diesel action film Bloodshot (2020).